sfhart33/sfhart33.github.io/_pages/talks.md

 {: .notice}

 ### Local talks
+- May 2022.
+Contagious clam cancer.
+Talk presented at the Molecular and Cellular Biology PhD Program retreat, Eatonville, WA.
 - Apr.
 2022.
 Centuries of cancer evolution under the sea: genome evolution of a contagious clam cancer.
 Talk presented at the Pacific Northwest Research Institute monthly meetup, virtual.
 - Feb.
 2022.
 Centuries of cancer evolution under the sea: genome evolution of a contagious clam cancer.
 Talk presented to the University of Washington Genome Sciences department “Research Reports” seminar, virtual.
 -	May 2021.
 Genome Evolution of a Transmissible Cancer Lineage in Soft-shell Clams.
 Talk presented at University of Washington Cell and Molecular Biology Training Grant retreat, virtual.